croepha/the-bike-shed/README.md

 Install
 --------------------------------------------------
 - Build the Interior and Exterior modules found in the schematics directory (We will work on an easy PCB you can have made)
-- Download a release zip
+- Download a release zip, (from Github releases, should be a file named like `release-12341234.zip`)
 - Extract it to an SD Card formatted as FAT (most come this way)
+- Read the `README-release.txt` file that you just extracted
 - Install the SD Card in the PI0, in the interior module
 - Use Arduino studio to build the exterior code, flash that to the ESP32 in the exterior module